Can you think of a major business without a logo? Bet you can’t!

 Video #3: At this point, join me for a third over-the-shoulder video as I demonstrate how to Review Initial Design Submissions.

 As soon as you receive design submissions, you can begin responding to them individually by giving initial impressions and feedback.
-This is a critical part of the process as it allows designers to further refine their approach and get closer to your ideal logo design.
+This is a critical part of the process as it allows designers to further refine their approach and get closer to your ideal look.

 It’s important to be considerate and professional when responding to design submissions.
 Design is subjective and designers take their work very personally.
 Always treat everyone you interact with on 99designs with respect.